-Rescue laxative therapy was allowed and could have been initiated if a subject did not have a bowel movement (BM) for any period of 72 hours during the Screening or Treatment Periods.
-Initiation of rescue laxative(s) was to follow the Rescue Laxative Guidelines presented in the Study Protocol (Appendix 16.1.1).
+Rescue laxative therapy was allowed and could have been initiated if a subject did not have a bowel movement (BM) for 72 hours during the Screening or Treatment Periods.
+Initiation of rescue laxative(s) was to follow the Rescue Laxative Guidelines presented in the Study Protocol.
 A BM occurring within 24 hours after rescue laxative therapy was not considered an SBM.
 Every attempt was to be made to limit laxative use during the 24-hour period immediately prior to randomization.